 Ki-Tavo.
 National Treasure

-When a farmer has worked for an entire season and watches the first fruits from his field ripen, what can he do with these fruits that represent an entire year of labour?
+When a farmer has worked for an entire season and watches as the first fruits from his field ripen, what might he do with these fruits, that represent an entire year of labour?

 The Torah suggests that the fruits be transported to the Temple, and that the farmer enact a special ceremony.